Autumn Election 2019 handbooks

 For advice and instructions on writing and uploading your manifesto, running your campaign, social media and designing your campaign materials.

-Student Officer briefing
+Student Trustee briefing

 For information about the roles, key dates, the elections process, the code of conduct, candidate promotion liberation and support.

-NUS Delegate and Network Officer briefing
+Network Officer and UDC's briefing

 For information about the roles, elections process, campaigning tips and support.